Ehteshamciitwah/AEB_OCR/README.md

 <p align="center">
   <img src=demo_images/Detection_result.png width="80%">
 </p>

 ## Serial Recognition Result
 <p align="center">
   <img src=demo_images/recognition_result.png width="80%">
 </p>

 ## Acknowledgement
+This work is funded by Sanad Aerotech and supported by Khalifa University of Science and Technology under Award 8474000660.
+The work is also supported by the Advanced Research and Innovation Center (ARIC), which is jointly funded by Aerospace Holding Company LLC, a wholly-owned subsidiary of Mubadala Investment Company PJSC and Khalifa University for Science and Technology.
 ## License
 The data is released under the CC BY 4.0 license.